ronghechen/ronghe-chen/content/blogs/london.md

 So many good eats here, the other day a friend & I got green juice here!

+#### Covent Garden

+Lots of shops, restaurants, bars, and even a market place!
+I got to sample some teas at this tea shop, which was one of my favorite memories from the trip.

 #### Walk across Tower Bridge

 <img src="/images/london/bridge.png" class="mx-auto d-block" style="max-width: 50%; margin-top: 5%; margin-bottom: 5%;">